Lytham St Annes: History

-The area is known to have been populated during the Bronze Age, and scattered hamlets have existed there ever since, including a village called Kilgrimol or Kilgrimhow, which is believed to have been founded in around 900 AD by Vikings expelled from Dublin.
+The area is known to have been populated during the Bronze Age and scattered hamlets have existed there ever since, including a village called Kilgrimol or Kilgrimhow; this is believed to have been founded in around 900 AD by Vikings expelled from Dublin.
 The area including the Fylde was known in Anglo-Saxon and medieval times as Amounderness.
 Lytham is mentioned in the Domesday Book as Lidun.
-In 1199 Richard Fitzroger gave his Lytham estates (then known as Lethun) to the Benedictine monks of Durham.
+In 1199, Richard Fitzroger gave his Lytham estates (then known as Lethun) to the Benedictine monks of Durham.
 The monks established a priory (although it was really too small to be called that as it comprised three or four monks only) on the site of the present Lytham Hall.
-The priory existed until 1539; in 1540 the monastery at Durham was dissolved and the Crown became Lord of the Manor.
+The priory existed until 1539; in 1540, the monastery at Durham was dissolved and the Crown became Lord of the Manor.

-The manor of Lytham passed through several owners until in 1606 it was sold to Cuthbert Clifton for £4,300.
+The manor of Lytham passed through several owners when, in 1606, it was sold to Cuthbert Clifton for £4,300.
 Clifton enlarged the manor house and made it the family seat.
 The house was replaced in 1757 with the present Lytham Hall, designed by architect John Carr of York.
 At this time St Annes did not exist, but Lytham was large enough to be called a town, with its own promenade and a reputation as a resort.